 Lothian Buses in Edinburgh, as a publicly owned operator, is one of the only bus operators to be bucking the downward trend.

 We want councils and communities to have greater control over how, when, and where bus services operate.
 This means greater regulation of buses.

 At present, bus operators can run services wherever they choose to, and the results are not always very well coordinated.
 On busy routes, there might be several companies competing for passengers.
 On quieter routes, services are being cancelled.
 We want councils to start up public bus companies, which put the needs of passengers and communities first.

 We campaigned for councils to have powers to run their own services, so that communities are not left to rely on a profit driven transport system The campaign, with the Get Glasgow Moving campaign, Haud the Bus campaign, Unite Community, Unison, We Own it, and many thousands of you who took part, was successful.
 The Transport (Scotland) Act 2019 contains the powers we need.
 Now we need councils to use them.

 Nine reasons why bus reform is desperately needed

-We’re supporting the Government to allow Local Transport Authorities to run their own Bus Services and to operate highly regulated bus franchises.
+We’re pushing Scottish councils to use new powers to set up publicly owned bus companies, and to operate regulated bus franchises.
 These are just some of the reasons why.Read the blog